*This story was updated Jan. 27, 2022.

 The approved zone change will move about 100 Pioneer Heritage students to Cobb Middle School.
 Pioneer Heritage was designed to accommodate 1,000 students and the campus is projected to be at 1,123 students in the fall of 2022 without rezoning.
 The approved attendance boundary modification is identical to the initial proposed zones and will impact incoming sixth, seventh and eighth graders as well as future classes.

 The Board of Trustees has agreed to offer incoming eighth graders the opportunity to finish their last year at Pioneer Heritage if they do not want to transfer to Cobb.
-A form will be included in a Nov.
+A form was included in a Nov.
 9 email for the parents of incoming eighth graders who would like to stay at Pioneer Heritage for the 2022-23 school year.

 In the approved adjustment, Pioneer Heritage also gained a new zone that runs along the Dallas North Tollway from Main Street to Cotton Gin.
 The zone is flanked by Legacy Drive on the west side and does not currently have any buildings or students.